-Currently, retina surgery is scheduled on Monday and Wednesday at Ruby Memorial Hospital and on Thursday at Mon General.
-Patients are booked with our surgical coordinators in the WVUEI.
+Currently, retina surgery is scheduled on Monday and Thursday.
+Patients are booked with our surgical coordinators in the Eye Institute.
 The schedulers will also arrange for pre-anesthesia testing (PAT).

 Surgeries

 Scleral buckling surgery: The fellow should be experienced in this form of retinal reattachment surgery and demonstrate that by documentation of preforming or assisting in at least 100 cases.